 TopGame claimed that it was merely a bug caused by the propagation of testing configurations into live games.
 To its credit it made restitution to affected players.
 However the wider community was left to wonder how on earth such a bug could possibly get into a production gaming system.
 There is no plausible reason that could explain why they would be testing their games with such a configuration.
 The fact such a so-called "bug" was allowed to go live once again highlights the lack of consumer protection when online casinos and their operators are set up in unregulated and unaccountable jurisdictions.

-Pragmatic Play is a gaming software developer with big question marks against its claim that it is unrelated to its poorly regarded predecessor TopGame.
+Pragmatic Play is a gaming software developer with massive question marks against its claim that it is unrelated to its poorly regarded predecessor TopGame.
 Its games feel uninspired and are notorious for being offered by some of the shadiest and least professionally run online casinos.
 While there are a few good places to play these games these days, particularly multi-platform casinos that aggregate games from many providers, caution is the better part of valour when it comes to this company.
-Our advice is to avoid their games altogether and especially steer clear of Engage Entertainment Group casinos that run exclusively on their platform.
+Our advice is to avoid their games altogether and especially steer clear of Engage Entertainment Group or Celicorp Limited casinos that run exclusively on their platform.